Asymptotic independence of multiple Wiener-It\^{o} integrals and the resulting limit laws: Applications

-{\it Proof}.
-Using the well-known Carleman's condition, it is easy to check that the law of $G(\nu)$ is determined by its moments.
+\begin{pf} Using the well-known Carleman condition, it is easy to check that the law of $G(\nu)$ is determined by its moments.
 By Corollary \ref{marginalblock} it is enough to show that condition $(\gamma)$ of Theorem \ref{main} holds.

 Fix $1\leq i\neq j\leq d$ as well as $1\leq r\leq q_i\wedge q_j$.
 Switching $i$ and $j$ if necessary, assume that $q_i\leq q_j$.
-From Theorem \ref{noupec}$(\gamma)$ we get that $f_{k,n}\otimes_r f_{k,n}\to 0$ for each $1\leq k\leq d$ and every $1\leq r\leq q_k-1$, except when $r= q_k/2$.
+From Theorem \ref{noupec}$(\gamma)$ we get that $f_{k,n}\otimes_r f_{k,n}\to0$ for each $1\leq k\leq d$ and every $1\leq r\leq q_k-1$, except when $r= q_k/2$.
 Using the identity